FAQ

 Using a browser, go to https://copilot.microsoft.com/ and click on the small silhouette of a person in the lower left corner of the browser window.
 Choose “Sign In” and then “Continue with Microsoft."
 In the sign in window, enter your username as (pennkey@upenn.edu), and in the next screen enter your PennKey password.

 I’m in Copilot Chat.
-How do I know if I’m logged into Penn’s protected version (vs. not logged in, or logged in with another account)?
-If I’m not logged in already, how do I do it?
+How do I know if I’m logged into Penn’s protected version?

 Once logged in (see “How do I get to Copilot Chat”) look in the lower left-hand corner of your browser window.
 You will see your profile picture or the icon for a profile picture there.
 Once you click on it, you should see your email address in the form of pennkey@upenn.edu.